Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAsianEngines.rst

 .. _my-figureGP:
 .. figure:: /images/GP/framework.png
     :alt: McAsianGPEngine pricing architecture on FPGA
-    :width: 80%
+    :width: 60%
     :align: center

 .. note::

-    :numref:`Figure.%s <my-figureAP>`,  :numref:`Figure.%s <my-figureAS>`,  :numref:`Figure.%s <my-figureGP>`  show the pricing part of McAsianAPEngine, McAsianASEngine and McAsianGPEngine respectively; the other parts, for example, PathGenerator, MCSimulation and other modules, are the same as in MCEuropeanEngine.
+    The 3 figures above shows the pricing part of McAsianAPEngine, McAsianASEngine and McAsianGPEngine respectively; the other parts, for example, PathGenerator, MCSimulation and other modules, are the same as in MCEuropeanEngine.

 Profiling